Administration of the Killam Program by the NRC

 Dorothy Killam Fellowships

-Like its predecessor program (the Killam Research Fellowships), the Dorothy Killam Fellowships provide support to scholars of exceptional ability by granting them time to pursue research projects of broad significance and widespread interest within the disciplines of the humanities, social sciences, natural sciences, health sciences, engineering or studies linking any of these disciplines.
-These Fellowships are now specifically targeted to mid-career researchers in need of relief from teaching and administrative duties to focus on their research career.
+The Dorothy Killam Fellowships provide support to scholars of exceptional ability by granting them time to pursue research projects of broad significance and widespread interest within the disciplines of the humanities, social sciences, natural sciences, health sciences, engineering or studies linking any of these disciplines.
+These Fellowships are specifically targeted to mid-career researchers in need of relief from teaching and administrative duties to focus on their research career.

 The Dorothy Killam Fellowships centre the program on Dorothy Killam's vision, aligned with her goal of increasing the scientific and scholastic attainment of Canadians.